Bwthyn Bach 3 Star Visit Wales graded

 Bwthyn Bach is entered by a stable door and is a perfect romantic retreat with a four poster bed and en suite shower room with marble floor.
 The first floor living room, which was a stable and hay loft, has a wealth of original oak beams and magnificent views out to Cardigan Bay.
 There is a private patio with BBQ and garden furniture.
 Bwthyn Bach is suitable for a couple plus cot or child's bed.
-The spacious bedroom is on the lower floor and has en suite shower room this room also a stable door leading to the private patio.
+The spacious bedroom is on the lower floor and has en suite shower room.
+The spacious bedroom also has a stable door leading to the private patio.
 The living room and kitchen are on the upper floor and take advantage of the fabulous view to the sea from the dining table and easy chairs .
-This cottage is full of wonderful beams note the arch over he entrance to allow height for horses head testament to its previous use as a stable.
+This cottage is full of wonderful beams, note the arch over the entrance to allow height for horses heads, testament to its previous use as a stable.
 You will also see the oak hayloft door set into one of the walls.
 This cottage is full of delights.

 Carol & Martin Kristian have a long association with this spectacular part of Wales, and love it.
 Carol has spent holidays in Tywyn since the age of 3 and her parents retired here in the 80's, creating a home from home for all the family.
 Martin,who is Australian, of Latvian parents, was soon introduced to the area by Carol and immediately fell in love with it.
 We live in Herfordshire but visit our cottages at least once a month.
 Martin is recently retired from his business and Carol still runs a childrens theatre school.
 We love nature and are very lucky to have a like minded wonderful team of local people on hand to ensure your stay is pleasant.
 We enjoy meeting our guests whenever possible and sharing our corner of heaven with you.

 Mr and Mrs Kristian purchased this cottage in 2006